 The overall experience of the Dervish dance was good to witness but as there went on with their routine I found the dance very repetitive after they performed the routine first time around, followed by two more times with the same routine.

-At first, on the big screen there showed no photography are allowed during the live show, I felt as there were no restrictions, after witnessing the DJ starting to film and although people were unsure whether to record or not.
+At first, on the big screen, there had a notice board saying no photography allowed during the live performance.
+However, I felt as there were no restrictions, after witnessing the DJ starting to film and although people were unsure whether to record or not.
 I went ahead and started to film once people saw me and few others around there all started recording too, which I found quite funny.

 The Bazaar has eight different entrances, each of them facing one of the city’s most important historic monuments and there are more than 5000 shops located whether it be jewellers, antiques, carpets, copper or leather goods.

 If you love traditional items like sweets, lights, jewellery and much more this is one place you’ll certainly fall in love exploring.
 Especially with their traditional lights, which there have on many stalls as you walk around, which look simply stunning to capture at the Grand Bazaar.
-However, there tends to be a lot of junk for sale at this place, unless you’re looking to take souvenirs for your friends or work colleague be prepared to bargain.
+However, there are usually quite a lot of junk for sale at this place, unless you’re looking to take souvenirs for your friends or work colleague be ready to bargain.

 Opening hours here at The Grand Bazaar are 9AM to 7PM but closed on Sundays.